Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - 📋 Recipe

-It’s even easy to prep for ahead of time, so you can get your meal prep done over the weekend, then make your soup during the week.
+It’s even easy to prep for ahead of time, so you can get your meal prep done over the weekend, then make your soup during the week or simply reheat.
 I guarantee you will have a table full of happy faces when you serve this easy bean soup recipe!

 - Vegetable broth